NickCH-K/LOST/README.md

 1. [Get a GitHub account](https://github.com/join).
 You do not need to know Git to contribute to LOST, but you do need a GitHub account.
 2. Read the [Guide to Editing Wiki Content](https://help.github.com/en/articles/editing-wiki-content) which will show the syntax that is used on GitHub Wiki pages.
 3. Read the below LOST Writing Guide, which shows what a good LOST page looks like from top to bottom.
 Even if you are just adding another language to an existing page, be sure to read the Implementations section at the bottom.
 4. Go to the [LOST Wiki](https://github.com/NickCH-K/LOST/wiki), find a page that needs to be expanded, and add more content.
-Or find one that doesn't exist but should, and write it yourself!
+Or find one that doesn't exist but should (perhaps on the [Desired Nonexistent Pages list](https://github.com/NickCH-K/LOST/wiki/Desired-Nonexistent-Pages), and write it yourself!
-5. If you've created a new page, be sure to add it to one of the categories pages: [Estimation Techniques](https://github.com/NickCH-K/LOST/wiki/Estimation-Techniques), [Data Manipulation Techniques](https://github.com/NickCH-K/LOST/wiki/Data-Manipulation-Techniques), [Data Presentation Techniques](https://github.com/NickCH-K/LOST/wiki/Data-Presentation-Techniques) (which includes data visualization, table-making, reproducible notebooks, etc.), or [Other Techniques](https://github.com/NickCH-K/LOST/wiki/Other-Techniques).
+5. If you've created a new page, be sure to add it to one of the categories pages, which you can see on the sidebar, like [Estimation Techniques](https://github.com/NickCH-K/LOST/wiki/Estimation-Techniques).
+If you've written a Desired Nonexistent Page, be sure to remove it from the [list](https://github.com/NickCH-K/LOST/wiki/Desired-Nonexistent-Pages).
+Or, if your page links to some new nonexistent pages, add those to the list!

 # LOST WRITING GUIDE